Australia's Lynas to provide Malaysian authorities more info to resume radioactive waste disposal assessment

-EnvironmentAustralia's Lynas to provide Malaysian authorities more info to resume radioactive waste disposal assessment

-Australian miner Lynas Rare Earths Limited (LYC.AX) is working to provide more information requested by Malaysian authorities to resume an assessment of its application to build a facility for its low-level radioactive waste, it said on Wednesday.
+KUALA LUMPUR (Reuters) -Australian miner Lynas Rare Earths Limited is working to provide more information requested by Malaysian authorities to resume an assessment of its application to build a facility for its low-level radioactive waste, it said on Wednesday.

 Malaysia’s Department of Environment (DOE) has marked on its website a rejection for Lynas’ Jan.
 26 Environmental Impact Assessment (EIA) application to build a permanent disposal facility, but the company said in a statement that that was due to the initial 12-week period expiring.